Guggenheim Downgrades Pinterest (NYSE:PINS) to Neutral

-Pinterest (NYSE:PINS) was downgraded by research analysts at Guggenheim from a “buy” rating to a “neutral” rating in a research report issued to clients and investors on Tuesday, Briefing.com reports.
+Pinterest (NYSE:PINS) was downgraded by research analysts at Guggenheim from a “buy” rating to a “neutral” rating in a report released on Tuesday, PriceTargets.com reports.
+They currently have a $39.00 price objective on the stock, down from their previous price objective of $46.00.
+Guggenheim’s price objective suggests a potential upside of 18.76% from the company’s previous close.

-PINS has been the topic of several other reports.
-Credit Suisse Group dropped their price target on shares of Pinterest from $62.00 to $59.00 and set a “neutral” rating on the stock in a research report on Friday, November 5th.
-MKM Partners dropped their price target on shares of Pinterest from $74.00 to $60.00 and set a “buy” rating on the stock in a research report on Monday, November 8th.
-Royal Bank of Canada dropped their price target on shares of Pinterest from $58.00 to $51.00 and set a “sector perform” rating on the stock in a research report on Friday, November 5th.
-Morgan Stanley dropped their price target on Pinterest from $77.00 to $53.00 and set an “overweight” rating on the stock in a research note on Wednesday, November 24th.
-Finally, UBS Group cut Pinterest from a “buy” rating to a “neutral” rating and set a $42.00 price target on the stock. in a research note on Thursday, December 2nd.
-Eighteen analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has an average rating of “Hold” and a consensus price target of $66.63.
+Other research analysts also recently issued reports about the stock.
+Bank of America started coverage on shares of Pinterest in a research note on Monday, November 1st.
+They set a “neutral” rating and a $57.00 price objective on the stock.
+UBS Group downgraded shares of Pinterest from a “buy” rating to a “neutral” rating and set a $42.00 price objective on the stock. in a research note on Thursday, December 2nd.
+Zacks Investment Research downgraded shares of Pinterest from a “strong-buy” rating to a “hold” rating and set a $55.00 price objective on the stock. in a research note on Wednesday, September 29th.
+Piper Sandler reduced their price objective on shares of Pinterest from $68.00 to $58.00 and set a “neutral” rating on the stock in a research note on Friday, November 5th.
+Finally, Citigroup reduced their price objective on shares of Pinterest from $48.00 to $42.00 and set a “neutral” rating on the stock in a research note on Wednesday, December 22nd.
+Seventeen investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company.
+According to MarketBeat.com, Pinterest presently has a consensus rating of “Hold” and a consensus target price of $65.50.

-In other news, CEO Benjamin Silbermann sold 58,857 shares of the company’s stock in a transaction that occurred on Thursday, October 21st.
-The stock was sold at an average price of $61.66, for a total transaction of $3,629,122.62.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Evan Sharp sold 62,428 shares of the company’s stock in a transaction that occurred on Thursday, October 21st.
-The stock was sold at an average price of $61.68, for a total value of $3,850,559.04.
+In other Pinterest news, General Counsel Christine Flores sold 28,781 shares of the firm’s stock in a transaction dated Tuesday, December 21st.
+The shares were sold at an average price of $35.96, for a total transaction of $1,034,964.76.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, Director Evan Sharp sold 62,428 shares of the firm’s stock in a transaction dated Thursday, October 21st.
+The shares were sold at an average price of $61.68, for a total transaction of $3,850,559.04.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 526,652 shares of company stock worth $25,963,786.
-Company insiders own 8.45% of the company’s stock.
+In the last three months, insiders have sold 526,652 shares of company stock worth $25,963,786.
+8.45% of the stock is owned by corporate insiders.

-Several hedge funds have recently modified their holdings of PINS.
-Cedar Wealth Management LLC increased its position in shares of Pinterest by 2.8% during the second quarter.
-Cedar Wealth Management LLC now owns 6,701 shares of the company’s stock valued at $529,000 after purchasing an additional 180 shares during the period.
-Commerce Bank increased its position in shares of Pinterest by 2.6% during the second quarter.
-Commerce Bank now owns 7,280 shares of the company’s stock valued at $575,000 after purchasing an additional 182 shares during the period.
-B. Riley Wealth Management Inc. increased its position in shares of Pinterest by 2.8% during the second quarter.
-B. Riley Wealth Management Inc. now owns 7,415 shares of the company’s stock valued at $585,000 after purchasing an additional 199 shares during the period.
-Toth Financial Advisory Corp increased its position in shares of Pinterest by 23.5% during the third quarter.
-Toth Financial Advisory Corp now owns 1,050 shares of the company’s stock valued at $53,000 after purchasing an additional 200 shares during the period.
-Finally, Anchor Capital Advisors LLC increased its position in shares of Pinterest by 1.1% during the second quarter.
-Anchor Capital Advisors LLC now owns 19,901 shares of the company’s stock valued at $1,571,000 after purchasing an additional 215 shares during the period.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Camelot Portfolios LLC grew its stake in shares of Pinterest by 450.0% in the 4th quarter.
+Camelot Portfolios LLC now owns 23,100 shares of the company’s stock worth $840,000 after purchasing an additional 18,900 shares during the last quarter.
+Segall Bryant & Hamill LLC grew its stake in shares of Pinterest by 3.5% in the 3rd quarter.
+Segall Bryant & Hamill LLC now owns 22,254 shares of the company’s stock worth $1,135,000 after purchasing an additional 750 shares during the last quarter.
+Moors & Cabot Inc. increased its position in shares of Pinterest by 80.0% in the third quarter.
+Moors & Cabot Inc. now owns 9,738 shares of the company’s stock worth $494,000 after acquiring an additional 4,329 shares in the last quarter.
+Alexandria Capital LLC increased its position in shares of Pinterest by 16.5% in the third quarter.
+Alexandria Capital LLC now owns 5,189 shares of the company’s stock worth $264,000 after acquiring an additional 734 shares in the last quarter.
+Finally, Patriot Financial Group Insurance Agency LLC increased its position in shares of Pinterest by 90.7% in the third quarter.
+Patriot Financial Group Insurance Agency LLC now owns 4,573 shares of the company’s stock worth $233,000 after acquiring an additional 2,175 shares in the last quarter.

 Pinterest Company Profile